 AARP offers the following coverage features:

-AARP’s services are available in 49 states.
-Except for residents of Massachusetts, they provide car insurance to every state in the United States.
-However, certain coverages, credits, and discounts may only be offered in certain states and locations
+AARP’s services are available in 50 states.
+However, certain coverages, credits, and discounts may only be offered in certain states and locations.

 The claim system is easy and convenient to use.
 Policyholders can track and file their claim quickly and easily online.
 The tracking keeps each member updated on their claim status so they don’t have to take the time and go through the hassle of calling in to get a status update.